MichM-809/sisyphusM/README.md

 ### ← script.js

-This is where we will add the JavaScript code for our game.
+This is where the JavaScript code is

 ### ← assets

 Drag in assets, like images, to add them to your project.
-If you are adding an image, it is best to save it to your computer, then upload the file to the `assets` folder.
-The url of the image will be `assets/example.jpg` or `assets/example.png`.

 ### ← index.html

-The HTML file contains HTML code that sets up a webpage for our game.
+The HTML file contains HTML code that sets up a webpage for the game.
 We also add libraries in this file using HTML tags.

 ### ← README.md

 That's this file.
-This is the place to tell people more about what your game does and how you built it.

 ### ← style.css